bwangsta/weather-app/README.md

 `npm run build`

 ## Usage
 Type in a city in the search bar and the webpage will display its current weather and its future daily forecast.
+If the location is different from the one you want, type the location  name in the search bar and after a second, a search result will pop up and allow you to select the correct location.

 ## Roadmap
 - [x] Dynamically change background image based on location's current weather